jlmayfield/jlmayfield.github.io/teaching/COMP337/sockets/socketc2.md

 permalink: /teaching/COMP337/sockets/socketc2/
 ---

 For chapter two you'll be doing some programming assignments in lieu of an exam.
+Each of the assignments involves the use of the python [socket module](https://docs.python.org/3/library/socket.html).
+Spending some time with that documentation would be wise.
+I suggest you begin by finding documentation on the methods used in the book and work from there as needed.

 ### Lab 1 - Web Server